- Health Concerns

 Due to the number of functions that your bones carry out on a daily basis, they are constantly being remodeled according to your needs and circumstances.
 This remodeling process is mainly carried out by two types of cells that exist within your bones:

-Osteoblasts - Responsible for new bone production.
+Osteoblasts - these are the cells that are responsible for new bone production.

 Together, osteoblasts and osteoclasts continuously remodel your bones with three primary goals in mind: